How Do I Get Lead Certifications on My Cleveland Properties?

 Interim controls can be used to create a lead safe home and comply with the new Lead Safe Certification requirements.
 You are NOT required to abate your property unless a child living at your property has been identified with an elevated blood lead level.

-Answer: Our fees, listed on our Home Inspection Costs page, are $420 for a complete lead clearance test per unit.
+Answer: Our fees, listed on our Home Inspection Costs page, are $375 for a complete lead clearance test for a single family home.
+Duplex cost is $350 per unit or $700 total.
+Tri-Plex is $325 per unit or $975 total.
+Four-Plex is $300 per unit or $1,200 total.
 The cost is based on 12 samples per unit, the required minimum.
 Additional samples can be purchased at $35 per sample.
-For multi-unit properties, please contact us for discounted pricing.
+For multi-unit properties greater than 4 units, please contact us for discounted pricing.

 Answer: After we send the 12 samples per unit to the lab, the lead testing lab will return results in 5-7 business days.
 We can pay additional fees for rush results, however - the City of Cleveland is taking 3 weeks to process the paperwork in order to issue the lead safe certificate, and there is no option to rush that end of the process.